weaviate/weaviate/gsi/weaviate_gemini_plugin/README.md

 All of the code for the Gemini support in Weaviate lives in two primary places:
 * In the core Weaviate codebase including:
-  * A "gemini" entity which sits alongside the native HNSW entity, living under "entities/vectorIndex" in the main Weaviate codebase.
+  * A [gemini entity](../../entities/vectorindex/gemini/config.go) which sits alongside the native HNSW entity in the main Weaviate codebase.
-  * A "gemini" index stub which sits alongside the native HNSW index code, living under "adapters/repos/db/index" in the main Weaviate codebase.
+  * A [gemini index stub](../../adapters/repos/db/vector/gemini/) which sits alongside the native HNSW index code in the main Weaviate codebase.
 * In this Golang module directory:
   * It includes an FVS REST API wrapper written in pure Golang [\(fvs.go\)](./fvs.go)
   * It includes code which implements the Weaviate index "interface" called from the "gemini" index stub described above [\(index.go\)](./index.go).